nnduc1994/cat-land/README.md

 ## Deploy backend
-cd to  `services/cat-api/` and run `sls deploy --stage <stage> --aws-profile <your-profile>` note down the AWS lambda endpoint (will need when deploy frontend)
+cd to  `services/cat-api/` and run `sls deploy --stage <stage> --aws-profile <your-profile>` note down the AWS lambda endpoint (will need when deploy frontend).
+Make sure all the necessary ssm keys are in AWS (check **Set up environment from scratch** section)

 ## Deploy frontend
 Create a new S3 bucket in AWS